atrauzzi/laravel-drydock/readme.md

 We know why they do it - it's to offer scalability!
 But when we unpack the excuses, it tends to be that the PaaS vendors go too far.

+### Docker for Windows and OSX
+On March 24th, 2016, Docker announced [Docker for OSX and Windows](https://beta.docker.com/).
+Head to that link and apply for the beta, it should greatly improve the Docker development experience on proprietary platforms.
+This tool is intended to supplant Docker Toolbox and leverages native virtualization on each platform to deliver the tightest possible experience.

 ### Why Laravel?

 Due to the extensive number of abstractions it offers, Laravel in many ways can itself be considered a PaaS toolkit that targets PHP!
-So long as you are gentle and configure it correctly, it can intelligently adapt to a huge variety of configurations.
+So long as you are gentle and configure it correctly, it can intelligently adapt to a huge variety of configurations and environments.

 In the future, I would like to author an alternate version of Drydock that features [ASP.NET Core](http://live.asp.net) as the runtime.